-The Junior Participation Program (JPP) is intended to encourage families to become and stay more involved with PCA, as well as strengthening a long-term connection between 16- and 17-year-old sons, daughters and other specified relations of PCA members and to encourage their future participation in the Club.
-Once these sons, daughters or other relatives become 18, they will be able to join PCA as a full member.
+The Junior Participation Program (JPP) encourages families to become and stay more involved with PCA.
+It builds a long-term connection between the club and minor family members and encourages their future participation in the Club.
+Once these sons, daughters, or other relatives become 18, they can join PCA as full members.